-The mandate of the Control, Risk and Corporate Governance Committee is to support the Board of Directors' assessments and decisions with appropriate investigation activities regarding the Control and Risk Management System.
+The mandate of the Control, Risk and Corporate Governance Committee is to support the Board of Directors' assessments and decisions with appropriate investigation activities regarding the Control, Risk and Corporate Governance System of the Company and Group.

-More specifically, in line with application criterion 7.C.2 of the 2011 Code, section 12.2 of the Autogrill Code, as implemented by the operating regulations of the Control, Risk and Corporate Governance Committee, require the Committee to:
+More specifically, in line with application criterion 7.C.2 of the Self-Regulatory Code, section 12.2 of the Autogrill Code, as implemented by the operating regulations of the Control, Risk and Corporate Governance Committee, requires the Committee to:

-- a) Support the Board of Directors in performing its tasks within the Control and Risk Management System; - Upon the Control and Risk Management System Director's request, express opinions concerning specific aspects related to the identification of the main corporate risks, as well as to the design, implementation and maintenance of the Control and Risk Management System; - Evaluate the work plan prepared by the Chief Audit Executive, examine the periodic reports prepared by the Chief Audit Executive and monitors the independence, appropriateness, effectiveness and efficiency of the internal audit function; - d) Evaluate, together with the Financial Reporting Manager, after listening to the opinion of the legal auditor and the Board of Statutory Auditors, the appropriateness of the accounting principles adopted, their correct use and consistency for reporting purposes (financial statement and consolidated financial statement); - e) Reports to the Board of Directors at least on a six-monthly basis when the annual and mid-year financial report is approved, on the activity carried out and on the appropriateness of the Control and Risk Management System;
+- a) Support the Board of Directors in performing its tasks within the Control and Risk Management System; - b) Upon the Control and Risk Management System Director's request, express opinions concerning specific aspects related to the identification of the main corporate risks, as well as to the design, implementation and maintenance of the Control and Risk Management System; - c) Evaluate the work plan prepared by the Chief Audit Executive, examine the periodic reports prepared by the Chief Audit Executive and monitor the independence, appropriateness, effectiveness and efficiency of the internal audit function; - d) Evaluate, together with the Financial Reporting Manager, after listening to the opinion of the legal auditor and the Board of Statutory Auditors, the appropriateness of the accounting principles adopted, their correct use and consistency for reporting purposes (financial statement and consolidated financial statement); - e) Report to the Board of Directors at least on a six-monthly basis when the annual and mid-year financial report is approved, on the activity carried out and on the appropriateness of the Control and Risk Management System; - f) Ask the internal audit function to check and review specific operating areas and promptly notify the Chairman of the Board of Statutory Auditors; - g) Carry out all the additional tasks assigned by the Board of Directors; - h) Support with the adequate investigation activities the Board of Directors' decisions concerning the approval of periodic financial reports;

-- f) Ask the internal audit function to check and review specific operating areas and promptly notify the Chairman of the Board of Statutory Auditors; - g) Carry out all the additional tasks assigned by the Board of Directors; - h) Support with the adequate investigation activities the Board of Directors' decisions concerning the approval of periodic financial reports; - i) Express its opinion to the Board of Directors concerning the Report on Corporate Governance and Ownership Structure for the purpose of describing the characteristics of the Control and Risk Management System and the evaluation of its appropriateness.
+i) Express its opinion to the Board of Directors concerning the Report on Corporate Governance and Ownership Structure for the purpose of describing the characteristics of the Control and Risk Management System and the evaluation of its appropriateness.

-During the Year 2013, the Control, Risk and Corporate Governance Committee met 10 times (average length of meeting: approx. 4 hours), regularly accessed the corporate information required and mainly examined:
+During the year 2014, the Control, Risk and Corporate Governance Committee met 10 times (average length of meeting: approx. 3 hours and forty minutes), regularly accessed the corporate information required and examined, inter alia:

-- the 2013 audit plan and quarterly reports drafted by the Internal Audit function during 2013; - the correctness of the accounting principles adopted, in agreement with the Financial Reporting Manager and the Board of Statutory Auditors, after consulting the Independent Auditors for the purposes of the 2012 annual financial report and 2013 mid-year financial report; - the annual report on the operation of the Control and Risk Management System and the report on the organizational, administrative and accounting layout.
+- the proposal of 2014 Group's audit plan, subsequently approved by the Board of Directors, and the significant quarterly results of the activity carried out by the Internal Audit function during 2014; - the correctness of the accounting principles adopted, in agreement with the Financial Reporting Manager and the Board of Statutory Auditors, after consulting the Independent Auditors for the purposes of the 2013 annual financial report; - the annual report for 2013 regarding the internal control system drafted by the Chief Audit Executive, and the document assessing the organization, administration and accounting of the Company and Group as at 31 December 2013; - the activity of the Enterprise Risk Management function and the related process; - the reports on the activity of the Supervisory Body for the first and second semester 2014.

-During 2014, the Control, Risk and Corporate Governance Committee has so far met 3 times and discussed the following points:
+During 2015, the Control, Risk and Corporate Governance Committee has so far met 3 times and has mainly: